 Our upcoming events and conferences for BESA members.Read More

-We are looking for employers who are interested or willing to pledge to take on an apprentice to help our industry close the skills gap and to help your business develop a workforce with skills for the future.
+We are looking for employers who are interested or willing to pledge to take on an apprentice to support our industry close the skills gap and to help your business develop a workforce with the right skills for the future*.

 Our industry has what is considered an ageing workforce: the number of employees above 60 is increasing more than any other age group and the biggest reduction is in the total of workers under 30.